 Besides providing coffee and conversation, Uncommon Grounds Cafe also acts as the home for an Aliquippa church, hosts Bible studies, recovery meetings, Friday Family Movie Night, and features music on it stage and art on its walls.
-Church Army USA’s Aliquippa Base was inspired by a core group of outreach minded individuals who felt compelled to call an Australian Evangelist to the USA.
+Church Army USA’s Aliquippa Center of Ministry (CoM) was inspired by a core group of outreach minded individuals who felt compelled to call an Australian Evangelist to the USA.
 John Stanley, his wife Alison and their three boys arrived and immediately began to build relationships in the Aliquippa community.
-In 2001 a former dress shop, later bar and strip club, now a condemned building was purchased.
+In 2001 a former dress shop, later bar and strip club, and then a condemned building was purchased.
 Through countless hours and 4 years the building immerged reborn as the Uncommon Grounds Café, a centralized base of ministries in Aliquippa.
-Since opening in 2006, it is not only a great place to enjoy food and coffee, but a place where community connects and God’s vision is revealed.
-The Aliquippa base has grown to require a number of evangelists working in prison ministry, weekly church gatherings, pastoral care, re-entry job training, recovery classes, recovery housing, the arts, community gardens and local mission training.
+Since opening in 2006, it is not only a great place to enjoy food and coffee, but a place where churches receive training and experience in evangelism and outreach.
+It is a place where community connects and God’s vision is revealed.
+The Aliquippa CoM has grown to require a number of evangelists working in prison ministry, weekly church gatherings, pastoral care, re-entry job training, recovery classes, recovery housing, the arts, community gardens and local mission training.
 It is a central gathering point for churches, pastors and lay workers who work in tandem to reach the community with the message and love of Jesus Christ, restoring hope to the hopeless.

 The principle of the farm is “Growing Together by Grace and Giving”.
 The farm seeks to build community by being a place of peace and prayer as a picture of God’s grace, beauty and provision in a world that is in desperate need for God’s tangible presence.
 We grow all sorts of vegetables and give it all away.
 Like God’s grace, those who are hungry are welcome to take what they need.
 The farm also has a prayer labyrinth and seating to encourage prayer and reflection.
 In addition, the farm is creating a community garden where those who want to grow food can do so with their own plot and promoting friendships.
 We are also encouraging new garden partnerships as an outreach, friendships and giving.
 The Uncommon Grounds Café and the Spring Street farm work together closely in purpose and ministry.
 Please visit/like the Spring Street Farm Facebook page or contact Church Army USA if you would like to help or information to join in and/or support the work!